A Frozen Pipe Has Burst, What Are The Next Steps?

 What to Do When A Frozen Pipe Bursts

 Shut Off Water Supply

-It is important that you know where the main water valve is found in case of emergencies, such as the bursting of a frozen pipe.
+Make sure that you know where the main water valve is in case of emergencies, such as the bursting of a frozen pipe.
 You should shut it off right away.
 There are instances in which electricity must also be turned off in the area where the pipe has burst.
 If you live in an apartment complex, and can’t shut off the water supply on your own, then be sure to contact the landlord or building manager immediately.

 The next step is to contact a plumber.
 Keep in mind that not all plumbing companies offer 24-hour emergency services.
 It is recommended that you do your research, and find the contact number of a reliable plumber.
 That way you don’t just settle for who is available when your frozen pipe has burst.

 Plumbing costs depend on where the pipes are found, and how bad the damage is.
-You will also need the help of water damage professional if walls, ceilings, flooring or carpeting are damaged due to the bursting of the frozen pipe.
+You will also need to call a water damage professional if there is severe water damage.
 Jenkins Restorations can be reached at any time – by phone at 888.450.6580 or online.

 Remove Water Right Away